saltytine/tivOS/docs/install.md

 - nasm: The kernel includes some small assembly files ~~unfortunately~~.
 - parted: For creating the boot disk.
 - mkdosfs: For creating the FAT32 filesystem inside that disk.
-- fatlabel: For labeling that disk as CAVOS.
+- fatlabel: For labeling that disk as TIVOS.

 Most required packages for compiling on specific distros (listed [below](#dependencies-gnulinux)) are specifically for building the cross-compiler...
 More info [here](https://wiki.osdev.org/GCC_Cross-Compiler).

 ## Dependencies: GNU/Linux
-Compiling cavOS will work on all Linux distributions, but I've only **done testing** with the options that are **bold**, so pick wisely...
+Compiling tivOS will work on all Linux distributions, but I've only **done testing** with the options that are **bold**, so pick wisely...

 - **Ubuntu:** `sudo apt install -y nasm dosfstools parted bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo libisl-dev parted dosfstools build-essential autoconf automake`
 - **Fedora:** `sudo dnf install -y nasm gcc xorriso parted dosfstools make bison flex gmp-devel libmpc-devel mpfr-devel texinfo autoconf automake patch gcc-c++ isl-devel`